Underestimated McCarthy emerges from debt deal empowered as speaker, still threatened by far right – KION546

 For nearly 100 days, as the speaker tells it, the president refused to meet over the debt limit.
 The White House says Biden wasn’t about to risk a U.S. default by haggling over budgets.
 The Democrats demanded that the new Republican majority “show us their plan” — knowing it would be almost impossible for McCarthy to pass anything from his disjointed, razor-thin House Republican majority.

-Then McCarthy did what most of official Washington doubted he ever could do — he convinced House Republicans to pass their own debt ceiling and spending cuts plan.
+Then McCarthy did what most of official Washington doubted he ever could do — he persuaded House Republicans to pass their own debt ceiling and spending cuts plan.

 It was a stunning feat for House Republicans, a confidence-builder for the new majority after having floundered and failed for years to coalesce around their priorities.
 For some fiscal conservatives, it was the first time ever they voted to lift the nation’s borrowing cap.